wangguan0402/test/README.md

 # ￼Assignment 2: Authentication and Sessions
 ### Due Thursday, Oct 2, 2014, at 11:55 PM.

 For this PA, you will continue working on the photo album website developed in PA1.
-However, do not touch the files in the pa1 sub¬directory.
-Make another sub¬directory called pa2, and copy the files from pa1 into the pa2 sub¬directory and work on the files there.
+However, do not touch the files in the pa1 sub-directory.
+Make another sub-directory called pa2, and copy the files from pa1 into the pa2 sub-directory and work on the files there.
 By the end of this programming assignment you will learn how to authenticate users and maintain sessions.

 ## Part 1: Getting started